 If you notice your child is not meeting important developmental milestones, seek help immediately.
-Don’t wait and hope “they’ll grow out of it”.
-Small children are “sponges”.
-Their brains have greater neural plasticity; allowing them to learn quickly.
+Don’t wait and hope “they’ll grow out of it.”
+Small children are “sponges.”
+Their brains have greater neural plasticity, allowing them to learn quickly.
 However, this plasticity begins to decrease with age.
-This doesn’t mean older children are unable to learn, but that with age, learning patterns are formed, making it more difficult to change behavior due to a longer history of reinforcement.
+This doesn’t mean older children are unable to learn, but with age, learning patterns are formed, making it more difficult to change behavior due to a longer reinforcement history.

-In addition, some children who participate in early and intensive ABA for several years acquire sufficient skills in order to transition into regular classrooms with little or no additional support.
+In addition, some children who participate in early and intensive ABA for several years acquire sufficient skills to transition into regular classrooms with little or no additional support.

 Bierman offers comprehensive early-intervention services to their clients, including Diagnostic Testing, ABA Therapy, Speech and Language Therapy and Occupational Therapy.
 At Bierman, we use naturalistic teaching to teach through play.
 The team understands that children are always right – and if they are not learning, it’s their job to adapt to them.